Key Takeaways

 - High Feature Density: Flagship mATX boards now offer 4+ M.2 slots and Gen 5 support.

-- GPU Clearance: Large RTX/Radeon cards can block access to lower headers and M.2 slots, complicating cable management.
+- GPU Clearance: Large RTX/Radeon cards can block access to lower headers and M.2 slots.

-- Thermal Challenge: Reduced heatsink mass and less overall airflow space compared to full ATX designs.
+- Thermal Challenge: Reduced heatsink mass and less overall airflow space compared to full ATX.

-- Limited Expansion: Usually only one usable PCIe x16 slot, severely restricting multi-card or specialized setups.
+- Limited Expansion: Usually only one usable PCIe x16 slot, restricting multi-card setups.

 The Price Paradox: When B850 Meets X870